+Mortgage Add-ons?
+What are those?
 Most people are not aware that Fannie Mae and Freddie Mac have a whole chart of pricing “add-ons”.
-Add-ons are an amount (usually expressed in points) which are added on to the “base rate” in certain situations.
+Add-ons are an amount usually expressed in discount points.
+These points are added on to the “base rate” in certain situations.
 Each 1.00 point is 1.00% of the loan amount.
 Another example is that a .25 point is a .25% of the loan amount.
-On a $400,000 loan a .25% is $1,000.
+On a $400,000 loan a .25% point is $1,000.

-Some examples of situations when add-ons are required:
+Some examples of situations when mortgage add-ons are required:

 condo loans over 75% loan-to-value